selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 Tensor parallelism generally has higher communication overhead than pipeline parallelism because all the results of these partial tensor computations must be transmitted, and inefficient AllReduce operations performed more frequently.
 However, [it can potentially be more memory efficient and reduce GPU idle time](https://www.determined.ai/blog/tp).

-Of course, it is possible to use the idea of sharding data from data parallelism in addition to partitioning the model, and recent approaches use many specific techniques to try to improve overall efficiency.
+Of course, it is possible to use the idea of sharding data from data parallelism in addition to partitioning the model, known as **hybrid parallelism**.
+Recent approaches use many specific techniques to try to improve overall efficiency.
 Though it is unrealistic to absolutely minimize all three of **storage, computation, and communication** costs, a given approach will try to find the best tradeoff between them by attacking each of these issues with a specific technique.

 ### Naive Model Parallelism, and a Problem
 Consider the process of training a model consisting of $p$ fully connected layers: there is a sequence of forward steps $f_1, ..., f_p$, followed by a sequence of back-propagation steps $b_p, b_{p-1}, ..., b_1$.
 If the size of the model is too big, it may be necessary to spread the training task among several devices.
 In particular, since each pair of forward and backward passes may use the same data, like the weight $W$ of the fully-connected neural network layer, a natural choice is to designate a single "device" to handle both forward and backward passes of the same stage.